-And it should also certainly ease harvest in this section of my vegetable garden.
+And a raised bed should also certainly ease harvest in this section of my vegetable garden.
 I’m not getting any younger, ya know!
 I’m constantly looking for ways to simplify my garden tasks.

 What Are EcoBricks?

 The benefit of compacting this non-recyclable trash in a bottle is that it captures small pieces of landfill-bound trash and corrals it into a more stable form.
-If it’s filled correctly & compactly enough, some supposedly even use these ecobricks to build with.
+If it’s filled correctly & compacted tightly enough, some supposedly even use ecobricks to actually build with!